boeegh/PsChat/readme.md

 * `WordCountWarning` - Informs the user when a certain word-count is reached (for cost-saving purposes)
 * `PreLoad` - Preloads messages from a file or string.
 Optionally "lock" the loaded messages
 * `Commands` - In-chat commands, such as clipboard access and API settings
+* `ShortTerm` - ShortTerm(Memory) starts pruning early messages when a certain word threshold is reached - in order to avoid token limit

 ## Commands
 Commands are extensions for the UI chat.
 These are available when the user enters `'h'` in the chat.